Rebuffed by American Airlines, Qatar Airways buys into Cathay Pacific

 Without domestic flights to underpin earnings, Asian carriers Cathay and Singapore Airlines Ltd (SIAL.SI) have struggled against Chinese and Middle Eastern rivals, with Cathay already shedding 600 jobs since May.

-For state-owned Qatar Airways, its first major stake in an Asian airline will allow it to boost its global influence and potentially traffic through its Doha hub, amid the worst political crisis in years among the Gulf Arab states.
+For state-owned Qatar Airways, its first major stake in an Asian airline will allow it to boost its global influence and potentially increase traffic through its Doha hub, amid the worst political crisis in years among the Gulf Arab states.

 The airline has been unable to fly to the previously lucrative markets of the United Arab Emirates and Saudi Arabia as part of an airspace rights dispute with neighbors, and has been looking to invest elsewhere to broaden its reach.